Things to Do in Charlottesville, Virginia!

 The Belmont Area Restaurants

 Tavola – Our favorite Italian restaurant!
-Go early – they do not take reservations
+Go early – they do not take reservations and are closed Sundays.

 Other Charlottesville restaurants: